Weber-Hsu/AndbotSecuritySensing/README.md

 			* 100-10000ppm combustible gas
 		* Good sensitivity to CO/Combustible gas
-		* High sensitivity to Methane, Propane and CO
+		* High sensitivity to Methane, Propane and CO **Preheat time: 48hr**

+	*We desided not to use onboard digital output due to its unknown programmed threshold for alarm.*
+**This sensor is pretty sensitive to temperature and humidity.**

 		* Reference
 			1. [datasheet](https://solarbotics.com/download.php?file=2274)
 			2. [datasheet](http://www.dfrobot.com/image/data/SEN0134/SEN0134_MQ-9.pdf)